aws-samples/aws-modern-application-workshop/module-4/README.md

 aws configure get region
 ```

-Also, for the user registration process, you have an additional two HTML files to insert these values into.  `register.html` and `confirm.html`.
+Also, for the user registration process, you have an additional two HTML files to insert these values into: `register.html` and `confirm.html`.
 Insert the copied values into the **REPLACE_ME** strings in these files as well.

 Now, let's update your S3 hosted website and deploy the `MythicalMysfits-Website` stack: